mdxtoc/qtpi/docs/QKD_results.md

 <a name="whataboutit"></a>
 ## But does the attack work in any implementations?

 If an implementation of the protocol is careless about the secrecy of the initial hash keys, an Eve could be successful.
 If it is careless with secrecy in dealing with recovery from hardware crashes, then one could imagine that an Eve-collaborator could provoke Bob or Alice to crash and allow an Eve to intervene.
 I should like to look at implementations to see if it's possible.
 If an attack is effective then, of course, it would provoke greater secrecy in future implementations.
-Which won't be a bad thing.
+Which wouldn't be a bad thing.

 <a name="codswallop"></a>
 ## Oh no it isn't

 BB84 QKD is designed to daisy-chain A&harr;B, B&harr;C, ...
 Y&harr;Z. Breaking one of the links and inserting a new component, e.g. by making A&harr;E and E&harr;B  is of course possible, provided E knows the secret keys for that link, and can easily be transformed after the first iteration into two links with separate keys.
 That's how it's supposed to work.
 The problem is keeping the keys secret.
 In practice that may not be as difficult as I had thought it was, given privacy amplification techniques (see, for example, Renner and Wolf, _Unconditional Authenticity and Privacy from an Arbitrarily Weak Secret_).

 So I was silly.
-I'm not going to delete this stuff, though I probably should (and then you could recover it from the commit history or the Wayback Machine).
+But I'm not going to delete this stuff, though I probably should (and then you could recover it from the commit history or the Wayback Machine).

 <a name="whyEve"></a>
 ## Why "Eve"?